Python

 Organizations might not own some parts of the software internally and the related findings are not actionable by them.
 They can choose to disable this analysis using the flag disable-private-package-analysis.
 By disabling private package analysis, teams can enhance scan performance but may lose insights into how applications interact with first-party libraries.

-You can sign into the Endor Labs user interface, click the Projects on the left sidebar, and find your project to review its results.
+You can sign in to the Endor Labs user interface, click the Projects on the left sidebar, and find your project to review its results.

 Understand the scan process